Failure to Pay a Debt

 We report to commercial credit bureaus when an account becomes delinquent.
-Accounts with no payments within 30 days of the initial debt notice are considered delinquent for payment purposes.
-We will report a delinquent account to the credit bureau if we do not receive a payment within 62 days of the date of the initial debt notification letter.
+Accounts with no payments within 30 days of the initial demand (debt) notification letter are considered delinquent for payment purposes.
+We will report a delinquent account to the credit bureau if we do not receive a payment within 60 days of the date of the initial demand (debt) notification letter.
 We attempt to notify you using your last known mailing address.
+To ensure you receive timely communications, please update your mailing address with DFAS.

 All delinquent accounts are reported as a "collection account" on the consumer credit report.
 The debt will remain as a collection account while on the credit bureau report; however, any subsequent payment activity is reported to the credit bureaus on a monthly basis.
 If you believe the information reported by the credit bureau is incorrect, contact the credit bureau.